Editor’s Note: updated 11th January 2019.

 - The subsidy will vary depending on the size of the battery, but there is a cap of $6,000 per battery installed.

 - The loans are available for the entire solar system or for the expansion of existing systems.

-- Households will be able to apply for finance through the Commonwealth Government’s Clean Energy Finance Corporation.
+- Households will be able to apply for finance through RateSetter (contracted by the Clean Energy Finance Corporation to distribute the funds).